TennWilliams/TennWilliams/README.md

 I used CSS to stype the page using colors, hover and link effects.

 ## Future Improvements
-I would like to use bootstrap themes to chnage the look and feel of my Portfolio Page
+I would like to use bootstrap themes to change the look and feel of my Portfolio Page